-With this in mind, we spoke to two experts, Adrian from All Speeches Great and Small and Heidi from Speechy, to find out what it really takes to deliver a great groom speech.
+But, don’t fret!
+We spoke to wedding speech writing experts to help calm your nerves.
+Speechwriter Chris Dance, Adrian Simpson from All Speeches Great and Small and Heidi Ellert-McDermott from Speechy gave their best advice on what it takes to deliver a great groom speech.

-Adrian explained how a good groom speech combines a number of elements: “A great groom speech should be a really good dollop of entertainment and fun, whilst at the same time acknowledging what a very special moment this is.
-It’s your chance to stand up and acknowledge the people who have brought you to this point and of course to talk about the person you’ve been lucky enough to marry.”
+“A great groom speech should be a really good dollop of entertainment and fun, whilst at the same time acknowledging what a very special moment this is.
+It’s your chance to stand up and acknowledge the people who have brought you to this point and, of course, to talk about the person you’ve been lucky enough to marry,” explained Adrian.

-Heidi from Speechy advises that the best way to begin your groom speech is ‘quickly’.
+Heidi advises that the best way to begin your groom speech is “quickly”.

 She says: “Grooms often make the mistake of thinking they should sound formal and get overly stressed about following traditional etiquette.
 The aim is to get people laughing as soon as possible, certainly within the first three lines of your speech as it puts everyone listening at ease.”

-As well as keeping it light and funny, Adrian points out that it’s important to address the father of the bride and thank him for his speech: “Make it a warm and inclusive introduction, however don’t be tempted to detail his financial contribution.
-A reference to his generosity should be sincere buy very general.”
+As well as keeping it light and funny, Adrian points out that it’s important to address your partner's father and thank him for his speech: “Make it a warm and inclusive introduction, however, don’t be tempted to detail his financial contribution.
+A reference to his generosity should be sincere but very general.”

-Adrian says that humour is the most important ingredient of any speech: “There’s a lot of emotion on the big day and making people laugh with some wedding jokes or amusing stories is the best way to balance that out.”
+“There’s a lot of emotion on the big day and making people laugh with some wedding jokes or amusing stories is the best way to balance that out,” explains Adrian.

 “Are you already concerned that your bride’s ‘pinot posse’ have started chatting up the bar staff?
-Or are you finding it hard to recognise your middle aged cycling buddies in clothes that they usually wouldn’t be seen dead in?
-Make your humour personal and seemingly spontaneous – your guests will really appreciate it!”
+Or are you finding it hard to recognise your middle-aged cycling buddies in clothes that they usually wouldn’t be seen dead in?
+Make your humour personal and seemingly spontaneous – your guests will really appreciate it,” adds Heidi.